VVoruganti/archived-blog/pages/posts/2022/why-i-blog.md

 <!-- Excerpt Start -->
 I've seen a couple of posts about blogging before and a few discussions on hacker news and similar forums.
 I think for me, I want to use blogging purely for myself.
-There a couple of different outcomes I want.
+There are a couple of different outcomes I want.
 <!-- Excerpt End -->
 I want to be a little more accountable with my projects.
 I definitely suffer from the syndrome of starting new projects before finishing